There are five stages in the project lifecycle:

 Initiating phase.

-The initiating phase of the project life cycle consists of two separate processes: the project charter and stakeholder register.
-This phase involves determining the vision for your project, documenting what you hope to accomplish through a business case and securing approvals from a sanctioning stakeholder.
-The key components of the project charter include:
+The initiating phase of the project life cycle consists of two separate processes — the project charter and the stakeholder register.
+This phase involves determining the vision for your project, documenting what you hope to accomplish through a business case, and securing approvals from the sanctioning stakeholder.

+Taking the time to define your goals and objectives clearly will make the project easier to work on.
 Everyone involved will be able to discuss their suggestions or concerns, and the budget and costs can be agreed and signed off on.
-Having this initiating phase is essential not only for the project, but for all the teams involved to have their say on what is needed for the project.
+Having this initiating phase is essential — not only for the project, but for all the teams involved to have their say on what is needed for the success of the project.

 Planning phase.

 During the planning phase, it is crucial to outline and define the reason for the project.
-By answering the following questions, you can see what the project needs to achieve.
+By answering the following questions, you can see what the project needs to achieve:

 - What are we going to do?